JulianNymark/travel-and-ticket/README.md

 - [x] Cypress
 - [x] Jest
 - [x] JSDoc
+- [ ] use a nice feedback form (https://github.com/m-abdelwahab/feedback-widget, cut for time)

+things used:

+- ant design for most of the components (cards, lists, buttons...)
+- aws lambda running nodejs to generate trip data (app makes _real_ http requests!)

-Backend is generating mock data for this demo, but it's an AWS Lambda that will scale "for free", and could easily point to a genuine DB! :)
+AWS Lambda as a "serverless" backend will scale "for free", and could easily point to a genuine DB! :)

 ![image showing what it looks like!](./README/screenshot.png)